of the world’s population does not have access to the Internet (1)

-of Africa’s one billion people are not connected to the Internet (1)
+of households in Africa are not connected to the Internet (1)

 of the health issues among patients in rural clinics could be addressed with the use of ICT (2)

 (1) Facts and Figures 2017, International Telecommunications Union